aspose-total/Aspose.Total-Products/total/net/conversion/tex-to-dxf/_index.md

 {{< /blocks/products/pf/agp/feature-section >}}

 {{% blocks/products/pf/feature-page-section  h2="Convert TEX to DXF in a Single File via C#" %}}
 Using the API, you can also convert TEX to DXF to a single file.
-In order to convert all pages, you can first render your TEX document to one TIFF file and after that you can convert your TIFF file to DXF.
+In order to convert all pages, you can first render your TEX document to one TIFF file and after that you can export TIFF file to DXF.
 You can open the input file using [Document](https://apireference.aspose.com/pdf/net/aspose.pdf/document) class and create Resolution, TiffSettings, & TIFF device objects.
 You can get a single TIFF image using [Process](https://apireference.aspose.com/pdf/net/aspose.pdf.devices.documentdevice/process/methods/3) method of [TiffDevice](https://apireference.aspose.com/pdf/net/aspose.pdf.devices/tiffdevice) class.
 Finally, you can load TIFF file using [Image](https://apireference.aspose.com/imaging/net/aspose.imaging/image) class and save it to DXF format using [Save](https://apireference.aspose.com/imaging/net/aspose.imaging.image/save/methods/4) method.
 {{% blocks/products/pf/feature-page-code %}}
 {{< gist "aspose-com-gists" "2f2f0deee186feb29f805d4b26625caf" "convert-pdf-to-single-file.cs" >}}